glacials/splits-io/docs/api.md

 }
 ```
 #### `GET /users/:user_id/games/:game_id/categories/:category_id/runs`
-Returns all of this user's runs for this category.
+Returns all of a user's runs for a game/category.
 This route is [paginated](#pagination).

 ##### Example request
 ```bash